nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-javascript/index.md

     }
 ```

-...and our `loseloseHash` would return:
+...and our `modularHash` would return:
 ```js
         let hash = total % this.table.length;
 ```

-☝️ You don't want to take this approach, but if you did, you would want an array length that was a prime number.
+☝️ If you take this approach, you would want an array length that was a prime number.
 Why?
-If you array length was a composite number, you wouldn't be able to generate unique keys.
+If your array length was a composite number, you wouldn't be able to generate unique keys.

-### TODO
+### Implementing Put, Get, and Remove Methods in a Hash Table with JavaScript

 Now that we can create a hash, we need to _put_ it in our table.
 ```js